sab-in-science/k-mspc/README.md

 ## What’s Inside?

 This toolbox provides an efficient and interpretable way to optimise **Kernel Multivariate Statistical Process Control (K-MSPC)** using **Kernel Flows**.
-It enhances fault detection in industrial processes by learning both the kernel function and parameters automatically.
+It enhances fault detection in industrial processes by learning the kernel parameters of a set kernel function ("kernel" = i.e. "gaussian", "matern5/2", ...), or the kernel type and the kernel parameters ("kernelType" = "family").

 ### Key Features

-- **Fault detection via K-PCA/K-PCR**
+- **Fault detection via K-PCA, with parameter optimisation via K-PCR**
-- **Multiple kernel types**: Gaussian, Matérn (½, 3/2, 5/2), Cauchy
+- **Multiple kernel types**: Gaussian, Matérn (½, 3/2, 5/2), Cauchy, combination of kernels
 - **Supports learning parameters (a) for the whole dataset ("combined"), and (b) individually for each variable ("individual" or "individualScale")**
 - **Optimisation via Kernel Flows** (gradient-based learning)
 - Benchmarked on the **Tennessee Eastman Process**